These fun and engaging early finisher activities will eliminate the phrase “What do I do now?” from your classroom.

 19. Fill Out a Graphic Organizer.

-Simple yet effective, completing a graphic organizer is a fantastic early finisher activity because it can be easily differentiated for different student ability levels and is useful for reviewing a variety of skills.
+Simple yet effective, completing a graphic organizer is a fantastic fast finisher activity because it can be easily differentiated for different student ability levels and is useful for reviewing a variety of skills.

 Assess students’ reading comprehension using Foldables, an interactive way for kids to show what they know.